Do you have a genital skin condition that’s causing you discomfort? Do you need an expert, second opinion?

 Genital skin problems are very common and are not necessarily related to sexually transmitted diseases.
 The external genital organ of a woman is known as vulva.
-Vulval symptoms may include redness, itchiness, pain and ulceration.
-Common examples are:
+There are many different vulval conditions you can get, that are fairly common.

 Diagnosis may be tricky and is best done by an expert.
 Dermatologists, gynaecologists and doctors in genitourinary medicine are the most appropriate specialists to examine and diagnose vulval diseases.
 Skin swabs or biopsies (samples) may be helpful.

 There are some vulva conditions that are more common and easily recogniseable than others, however, they include:

 Candidiasis (thrush) – Candida is a type of fungal yeast that typically lives in areas such as the mouth, skin, and vagina.
 If there is an imbalance, candida can multiply and become out of control causing an infection.
 There can be many causes of genital candidiasis (also known as thrush) such as pregnancy, some medications and antibiotics and diabetes to name a few.